-- (while browsing files) Copy to and Move to, create new folder and calculate file checksum, Quick delete, Zero delete, and Secure delete, zero or secure delete free space. - Misc functions: Add to bookmarks, Web search (search selected item's name on the web), Explore path and Open command prompt here, to open the path being currently browsed with Explorer (or other default file manager) and command prompt respectively, Properties.
+- Erase selected files and folders (see File Tools chapter).
+Inside archives it becomes Delete from archive button.
+Please note that in booth cases the files being securely deleted, or deleted from archive, cannot be recovered from the recycle bin. - On the right, an arrow shows a menu with other functions replicating some ones featured in context menu, explained in details in context menu section of this chapter: - File/archive manager functions - Copy to and Move to, create new folder, calculate file checksum, Quick delete, Zero delete, and Secure delete, zero or secure delete free space. - Misc functions: Add to bookmarks, Web search (search selected item's name on the web), Explore path and Open command prompt here, to open the path being currently browsed with Explorer (or other default file manager) and command prompt respectively, Properties.